RadeelAhmad/eJPT-CheatSheet/README.md

 nmap -sV <ip-address> --script=http-shellshock --sctipt-args "http-shellshock.uri=/gettime.cgi"
 ```

-> A shell shock vulnerability script.
+> A shell shock vulnerability script. you must have apache services

 ***TO EXPLOIT IT VIA BRUP SUITE WE HAVE TO PASS COMMANDS IN THE  USER AGENT HEADER AS SHOWN BELOW***